kissmetrics/km-support/_posts/2012-10-19-advanced-properties.md

 ## First “property name” starting “starting date of report”

-It means KISSmetrics will show the first referrer that drove a person to your site within the selected funnel dates.
+It means Kissmetrics will show the first referrer that drove a person to your site within the selected funnel dates.

 **Use this for**: seeing if a specific campaign initially drove people to your site within a known timeframe.